jaxs-ribs/arena/README.md

 * **WebGPU First** – leverage the modern graphics and compute API available across platforms.
 The `compute` crate provides a generic interface over GPU compute kernels with a CPU fallback used during testing.
 The initial GPU implementation targets the `wgpu` crate so it can run on Vulkan, Metal and eventually WebGPU in the browser.
 * **Physics Engine** – the `physics` crate contains a simple rigid body simulator implemented with GPU kernels.
 At the moment it includes a basic sphere integrator but it is structured so more complex bodies and constraints can be added.
 The API is designed to be differentiable so gradients can flow through simulation steps.
+* **ML Policy Stack** – future work will extend the runtime with reinforcement learning utilities and policy networks so the simulator can be used end‑to‑end for control tasks.
+Everything stays in Rust for portability and performance.
 * **Runtime & Tooling** – the `runtime` crate is a small executable that wires everything together.
 It includes a shader watcher for hot‑reloading WGSL compute shaders and serves as the basis for training loops and visual debugging.
-* **ML Policy Stack** – future work will extend the runtime with reinforcement learning utilities and policy networks so the simulator can be used end‑to‑end for control tasks.
-Everything stays in Rust for portability and performance.

 ## Repository Layout

 ```
 crates/
   compute/   # Abstraction over compute backends (CPU mock, WGPU)
+  ml/        # ML building blocks (tensor, tape, optim)
   physics/   # Differentiable physics simulation code
+  render/    # WGPU-based renderer for visualization
   runtime/   # Executable with shader hot‑reload and training scaffolding
 shaders/     # WGSL compute kernels
 tests/       # Integration tests (e.g. free‑fall verification)